plewis/plewis.github.io/phylogenetics/lab-python.md

     >>> jc
     [0.090860500068600705, 0.085604236767267153, 0.1024886399705747, 0.082663697169458011, 0.11090623674796182, 0.11090623674796182]

-You may be curious about <tt>range(6)</tt>.
+You may be curious about `range(6)`.
 We saw the range function earlier, but there I told you it required three values: start, stop, and step.
 It turns out that, if you only supply one value, python interprets that value as the stop value, assuming start = 0 and step = 1.
-The <tt>range(n)</tt> function thus yields integers starting with 0 and ending with n-1.
+The `range(n)` function thus yields integers starting with 0 and ending with n-1.
 Try converting the output of the range function to a list to verify this:

     >>> list(range(10))
     [0,1,2,3,4,5,6,7,8,9]

-Your <tt>for i in range(6):</tt> loop could therefore have been written like this and the result would be exactly the same:
+Your `for i in range(6):` loop could therefore have been written like this and the result would be exactly the same:

     for i in [0,1,2,3,4,5]:

 Now, what does the line above mean?
-The <tt>for</tt> loop lets <tt>i</tt> take on each value in the list, in turn.
+The `for` loop lets `i` take on each value in the list, in turn.
 Thus, the indented portion of the loop is executed 6 times, once for each value in the list.

 ## Python script files

 Now that your Python constructs are getting a little longer, it is a good time to learn about creating files for your Python programs.
-A file containing Python statements is called a Python <tt>script</tt>.
+A file containing Python statements is called a Python `script`.
 It is a good idea to have a good text editor before starting to create scripts, so your next goal will be to download one if you do not already have one installed.

 **Note: Microsoft Word is _not_ a good text editor!** It is an excellent word processor, but text editors and word processors are different beasts.
 Text editors always save files as plain text, while Word saves the file in its proprietary file format that Python cannot read.
 It is possible to save Word files as plain text, but usually this is more trouble than it is worth.